PoCInnovation/Workshops/software/22.Encore/README.md

 This one aim to retrieve the parameter from query parameters

-Create the function `QueryParam` which takes as query parameter two fields :
+Create the function `QueryParam` which takes as query parameter two fields:
 - `Foo` of type `string`
 - `Bar` of type `int`